chadlaban/just-real-estate/README.md

 - Create, Read, Update, and Delete (CRUD) for properties
 - Search and filter properties
-- Unit and integration testing for both frontend and backend
+- Unit testing for both frontend and backend